Joberman/process_sat/README.txt

 				output values.
 			solZenAngCutoff - The solar zenith angle that defines the day to night transition
-				(we use the SZA to seperate day and night pixels, which should not be
+				(we use the SZA to separate day and night pixels, which should not be
 				averaged together).
 The geometric
 				value here would be 90.
 Recommended